LieberInstitute/Posit_Connect_shiny_apps/lff_erc/code/spatialLIBD/www/documentation_spe.md

 ## Clusters (interactive)

 Displays a 1,200 by 1,200 pixels interactive plot area with a matrix of 2 by 2 plots.
 The top row shows the data at the spot-level with the histology information in the background.
-The bottom row shows the spot-level data at a reduced dimension space (PCA, TSNE, UMAP, etc).
+The bottom row shows the spot-level data at a reduced dimension space (PCA, TSNE, UMAP).
 The left column shows the selected gene or continuous variable, while the right column shows the selected cluster or discrete variable.
 The four plots are linked to each other such that if you use the lasso selector (mouse over to the top right of the interactive area to select it) in a single plot, the other 3 will get updated to highlight the same selection of points.

 This panel allows you to look at the results from a given clustering approach and combine that information with the expression of a given gene to visualize the spot-level data both in the spatial resolution as well as a reduced dimensionality space from the expression of the most variable genes.

 Once you have selected spots of interest, at the bottom of the tab there is a text box where you can enter your manual annotations.
 This overwrites `spe$ManualAnnotation` which is why you need to confirm doing so by clicking the button `Label selected points (from lasso) with manual annotation`.
 You can then change the `clusters to plot` option to `ManualAnnotation` to see your new spot labels.